-- There exist medical conditions that imminently endanger a pregnant woman's life such that it is proportional to fetal risk, which necessitate maternal-fetal separation. - Cesarean delivery is a rapid alternative to induction of labor, in the setting of insufficient time or level of care for a 24-hour process to effect delivery. - Mifepristone works to cause the demise of an already formed and living embryo if one is present. - Palliative inductions have not been demonstrated to benefit parents of fetuses with life-limiting conditions. - 5.
-Centuries-old ethical principles outline when pregnancy can be artificially ended (even when neonatal death is expected): when maternal risk equals or exceeds expected neonatal risk, delivery by a method which does not effect fetal demise (e.g. induction of labor or section) cesarean is morally acceptable or good.
+- There exist medical conditions that imminently endanger a pregnant woman's life such that it is proportional to fetal risk, which necessitate maternal-fetal separation. - Cesarean delivery is a rapid alternative to induction of labor, in the setting of insufficient time or level of care for a 24-hour process to bring about delivery. - 3.
+Mifepristone works to cause the demise of an already formed and living embryo if one is present. - Palliative inductions have not been demonstrated to benefit parents of fetuses with life-limiting conditions. - 5.
+Centuries-old ethical principles outline when pregnancy can be artificially ended (even when neonatal death is expected): when maternal risk equals or exceeds expected neonatal risk, delivery by a method which does not cause fetal demise (e.g. induction of labor or cesarean section) is morally acceptable or good.